cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

     USE SCHEMA water_quality;
     USE WAREHOUSE transforming_xs_dev;

--- Using the TRANSFORMER_DEV role, we should have READ access to the TRANSFORM, ANALYTICS and RAW databases
+Using the TRANSFORMER_DEV role, we should have READ access to the TRANSFORM, ANALYTICS and RAW databases

 3. Run the following code to read some data:
     ```sql
     SELECT *
     FROM RAW_DEV.WATER_QUALITY.LAB_RESULTS
     LIMIT(20)
     ```

-### Day 1 Wrap Up
-Recap of Day 1
-Preview topics for Day 2

 ## **Day 2**